 As per Deloitte’s Art & Finance Report 2017, Art usually exists as a tangible asset with an economic value and when subject to sharia screening, it can certainly make a good underlying asset for a financing and investment structure.

-Deloitte ME Islamic Finance Knowledge Centre and Deloitte Art & Finance will launch a world premier on Art and Islamic Finance and will debate on the Integration of Art and Collectibles into the ever-popular Sharia-Compliant System.
+Deloitte ME Islamic Finance Knowledge Centre and Deloitte Art & Finance launched the world premier on Art and Islamic Finance and debated on the Integration of Art and Collectibles into the ever-popular Sharia-Compliant System.